excitement

 It’s about setting forth to tackle 1/3 of the surface of the Earth; unprepared, ill-advised and with no idea of what might happen.
 What you generally find is a whole giant shit heap of adventure.” –From the Mongol Rally Website

-I have met my match in the Mongol Rally and it has won.
+I met my match at the Mongol Rally, and it won.
 I’ve given up trying to plan for it and have surrendered to the absurdity of it all.
 I don’t really think it’s possible to plan for adventure – as the word ‘adventure’ is like a slippery, wet water balloon…you can never get a good grip on it, and it could completely burst at any time.
 Adventure is immune to planning.

-I still remember the first skype call I did with Dave, Deb, and Rick; I immediately went into project planning mode, and quickly learned that I was losing ground against the unknown of the Mongol Rally.
-There are so many risks and contingencies on this project plan ; it was an exercise in futility.
+I still remember the first Skype call I did with Dave, Deb, and Rick; I immediately went into project planning mode and quickly learned that I was losing ground against the unknown of the Mongol Rally.
+There are so many risks and contingencies in this project plan; it was an exercise in futility.

 packing